An Update on COVID-19 from Minnesota Eye Consultants

 A recent article published by the American Academy of Ophthalmology noted that several reports suggest that COVID-19 can cause conjunctivitis (commonly known as “pink eye”).
-Although not as common of a symptom as fever, cough and difficulty breathing, this is something our scheduling team will take into consideration.
+Although not as common of a symptom as fever, cough, and difficulty breathing, this is something our scheduling team will take into consideration.

 Here are a few tips to protect yourself from this respiratory illness:

-- Avoid touching your eyes, nose, and mouth with unwashed hands.
+- Avoid touching your mouth, nose, and eyes with unwashed hands.

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.